magicandcode/twitter-bots/README.md

 ![chatbot illustration](/../master/twitter-bots.png?raw=true "chatbot repository decorative illustration")

 Currently there are two bots: `poll.py` and `stream.py`
-#### poll.py
+### poll.py
 This bot polls the Twitter API for its followers.
 It will follow any follower and unfollow ex followers.
 It does not use a stream but rather runs the function for following and unfollowing in an infinite `while` loop, sleeping at the end of each iteration to not exceed the API rate limit.

-#### stream.py
+### stream.py
-This bot uses a stream to receive tweets form matching tracked sources in a live feed. it will ignore tweets where the API user is the author and handle other tweets accordingly;
+This bot uses a stream to receive tweets form matching tracked sources in a live feed.
+It will ignore tweets where the API user is the author and handle other tweets accordingly;
 * Reply to a mention which is not also a reply.
 * Retweet and like any non-mentions from tracked sources.